ThanhDucPham/CarND-Vehicle-Detection/writeup_template.md

 These are the features I used in this project:
 * Spatial features: a down sampled copy of the image
 * Color histogram features that capture the statistical color information of each image.
 Cars often have very saturated colors while the background has pale color.
-This feature could help to indentify the car by the color information.
+This feature could help to identify the car by the color information.
 * Histogram of oriented gradients (HOG): that capture the gradient structure of each image channel and work well under different lighting conditions

 As you can see in the next picture, even reducing the size of the image to 32 x 32 pixel resolution, the car itself is still clearly identifiable, and this means that the relevant features are still preserved.
 This is the function I used to compute the spatial features, it simply resizes the image and flatten to a 1-D vector: